 We recommend a dual approach to achieve this understanding:

-External Analysis: Utilising tools like our very own Wisdom, we gather talent insights on how the company is viewed externally, helping us understand the brand image and reputation.
+1. External Analysis: Utilising tools like Wisdom, we gather talent insights on how the company is viewed externally, helping us understand the brand image and reputation and identifying what matters most to your target talent pools.

-In the ever-evolving landscape of employer branding, staying ahead of the curve is crucial.
-Here are a few market trends that are shaping the future of employer brand research:
+Here are a few key trends shaping the future of employer brand research:

 You might be wondering why all this research is necessary.
 Can't we just create some flashy videos and call it a day?
 Well, not quite.
 Cool videos might grab attention, but they are meaningless if they don't reflect the true working environment of the company.